kodezero1/FitLife/README.md

-# LiftClub
+# FitLife

-LiftClub is a Progressive Web Application (PWA) that helps users track and record their workouts.
+Fitlife is a Progressive Web Application (PWA) that helps users track and record their workouts.
 It provides features for creating and managing workouts, routines, teams, and exercises.
 Users can log their daily workouts, explore new content, and track their progress over time.

 ## Installation

-To install LiftClub on your mobile device, follow these steps based on your operating system:
+To install Fitlife on your mobile device, follow these steps based on your operating system:

 ### iOS

-1. Open Safari and navigate to [liftclub.app]([https://liftclub.app](https://fit-life-project.vercel.app/)).
+1. Open Safari and navigate to [Fitlife.app]((https://fit-life-project.vercel.app/)).
 2. Tap the "Share" button at the bottom of the browser.
 3. In the pop-up menu, select "Add to Home Screen" and then click "Add" to confirm.

 ### Android

-1. Open your browser and go to [liftclub.app]([https://liftclub.app](https://fit-life-project.vercel.app/)).
+1. Open your browser and go to [Fitlife.app]([https://Fitlife.app](https://fit-life-project.vercel.app/)).
 2. Depending on your browser:
    - Brave/DuckDuckGo: Tap the three vertical dots in the bottom right or upper right corner, then select "Add to Home Screen" and click "Add."
    - Google Chrome: Tap the three vertical dots in the upper right corner, select "Add to Home Screen," and click "Add."

 ## Account Creation and Login

-To use LiftClub, you need to create an account.
+To use Fitlife, you need to create an account.
 Follow these steps:

 1. If you are on the Login page, click the "Create an account here" button.
 2. Enter a username (no special characters, only letters and numbers, including uppercase).